 When you carefully organize campaigns, ad groups, ads, keywords, and targeting methods, you can unlock the true potential of your campaign efforts.

-This blog post will walk you through how to build a solid foundation for Google Ads campaign success.
+This article discusses how to build a solid foundation for Google Ads campaign success, and how to automate your data management using integrations such as:

 Why is a good Google Ads campaign structure important?